Genomics-CRT/Data-Science-For-Life-Science/README.md

 # Workshop Outline
 The workshop will follow this weekly schedule for the duration of the course:
-* **Monday**: A markdown file containing materials on the topics covered.
+* **Monday**: A markdown file containing learning materials for the topics.
 These are essentially textbook style markdown documents that have code examples inline.
-* **Monday**: A R markdown / python file worksheet.
+* **Monday**: A R markdown + python file worksheet.
 This is a file you can download and open in R Studio and Spyder respectively.
-It will contain exercises for participants to complete based on the materials file released on the same day.
+It will contain exercises for participants to complete based on the markdown file released on the same day.
 * **Thursday**: Zoom meeting.
 Course coordinators will participate in a conference call where they will share their screen with participants, and walk through the worksheets provided on Monday.
 * **Thursday**: Solutions to the worksheet are provided after the zoom meeting to those who could not attend.

 *Week 1 is an anomaly, dedicated to installing software.
 The zoom meeting will mostly be an informal meet and greet, if participants have issues or queries they can be addressed in week 1 zoom meeting only*.